-- warm colors
+- Warm colors

-- season (spring/fall)
+- Seasons (spring/fall)

-Some quilts are so beautiful or precious that you may not want to get them dirty or raggedy by using them, and don't want to put them away for the winter.
+Some quilts are so beautiful or precious that you may not want to get them dirty or raggedy by using them, and you don't want to put them away for the winter.
 Especially if they are antique or heirloom quilts, you want to make sure that you take good care of them.
-Putting them up on the wall keeps them in view so people can admire them, yet avoids the heavy use of a bed or lap quilt.
+Putting them up on the wall keeps them in view so people can admire them yet avoids the heavy use of a bed or lap quilt.

 You can also change them with each season and occasion.
 I have a space in my living room that I use to display my quilts, and I change the quilt that is displayed every other month and sometimes more often—every spring, summer, Halloween, fall, Christmas, winter, and Valentine's Day.

 There are several ways to hang wall quilts.
 You can attach hanging sleeves to the back, insert a dowel rod and use them as wall hangings.
 You can also clips that are made specifically for curtains, like the one shown in the picture on the right.
-There are also special made wooden quilt holders that hold the quilt in place for display.
+There are also specially made wooden quilt holders that hold the quilt in place for display.
 Smaller quilts can be held up by applique pins or 3M Command Strips.

 Pillows and Other Quilted Items

 Leftover scraps of fabric can be used in many ways that are useful in the home.
 They can be quilted and designed specifically to cover a computer, sewing machine, iPad, or other appliance that is in storage.
-In the kitchen, small quilts can also be used as coasters, place mats, refrigerator magnets, and hot pads.
+In the kitchen, small quilts can also be used as coasters, placemats, refrigerator magnets, and hot pads.

 Fabric can be used to make bags, boxes, vases, or other containers.
-You can also make clothing, such as quilted vests, purses and jackets, so you can look as stylish as your beautiful home.
+You can also make clothing, such as quilted vests, purses, and jackets, so you can look as stylish as your beautiful home.

 If you don't make quilts, you can take damaged quilts with worn parts and re-purpose them to these smaller items.
 Older quilts can be made into stuffed animals, pin cushions, hot water bottle protectors, for example, as well as the other items listed in this article.

-Quilts for the bed do not have to be limited to king, queen, and full size beds.
+Quilts for the bed do not have to be limited to king, queen, and full-size beds.
 Children really appreciate having quilts, and they will be able to find a variety of ways to play with them.
-They can make them into tents to huddle under, or capes to swing around as super heroes.
+They can make them into tents to huddle under or capes to swing around as superheroes.